What does Astanga mean?

 What is Tristana?

 Astanga yoga utilizes a three-fold approach called Tristana.
-Tristana consists of correct breathing technique, the posture/asana (including the use of bandhas - activation of certain muscle groups) and dristi, gazing point.
+Tristana consists of correct breathing technique, the posture/asana (including the use of bandhas - activation of core muscles) and dristi, gazing point.
 Through this method practitioners develop control of the senses and a deep awareness of themselves.
 The importance of breath in this process cannot be overemphasized.
 By cultivating the breath rather than just achieving postures, the practice brings us into deeper contact with ourselves.

 What is Vinyasa?